Skip to content

 Security and Reporting

-Report vulnerabilities privately, keep diagnostic reports redacted, and understand Wenlan's local security boundary.
+Report Wenlan vulnerabilities privately, redact diagnostic output, and understand the local daemon security boundary.

 Read next